bigbinary/wheel/README.md

 ## Heroku Review

 [Heroku Review](https://devcenter.heroku.com/articles/github-integration-review-apps)
 is enabled on this application.
-It means when a PR is sent then heroku automatically deploys an application for that branch.
+It means when a PR is sent then Heroku automatically deploys an application for that branch.